Vasya619/Upwork-Job-Analyzer/README.md

 pip install -r requirements.txt
 ```

-Edit `files/profile.md` with your skills and experience, then:
+1. Edit `files/profile.md` with your skills, experience, and writing style.
+2. Edit the `upwork_url` in `main.py` to match your desired search query.
+3. Run:

 ```bash
 python main.py